zriyansh/signoz.io/src/pages/technical-writer-program.md

   OpenTelemetry is an open-source standard for generating logs, metrics, and traces.
 You can create in-depth guides of different aspects on OpenTelemetry use cases in production.
 You can even share your experience of using OpenTelemetry.

 We're open to your creative ideas.
 You can come up with your proposal on what topics you want to write on.

-You can find guidelines on writing proposals [here](http://signoz.io/technical-writing-guidelines/#guidelines-for-submitting-proposals).
+You can also checkout our [guidelines](https://signoz.io/technical-writing-guidelines/) on technical writing.

 ## What we're not looking for